The grade in this course will be made up of three components:

 2-I did a decent skim of the piece, and I think I at least read over the main points enough to engage to some degree with the main ideas vis-á-vis my project.

 1-I looked at it superficially, but maybe only understand a point or two, since I didn't really get to reading it through thoroughly.

 (3) Empirical project / Research paper

 You will write up a comprehensive analysis of some millenarian or revitalization movement.
 You can choose any movement, and you may use academic, historical, or ethnographic sources to research the group that you choose to write on.
 You must use the analytic tools that we develop in the seminar to provide more than just a description of the group’s practices and outlook.
 You must provide a theoretical understanding of the rituals, beliefs, and practices of the movement and place it in the context of religious studies scholarship on millenarianism.
-This paper is due by April 19, and would appropriately be between 4,000 to 6,000 words in length.
+This paper is due by April 19, and is to be turned in via Canvas.
+The paper should be between 4,000 to 6,000 words in length.
 As with any research paper, make sure to appropriately document your sources, and draw from the literature on the reading schedule where appropriate in your analysis.
 If there are clearly relevant sources on the reading list that bear on your analysis and these are not included or cited, this will work against you.
 Use Chicago formatting conventions and the “Chicago Author-Date” citation format.
 We may opt to have you provide a brief presentation on your evolving research topic at some point in the semester.